amanahuja/amanahuja.github.io/content/about/index.md

 ---
 title: "About"
-description: "About Aman and about this website"
+description: "About Aman and information on this website"
-draft: true
+draft: false
 ---
 Thanks for your interest in learning more about me and this website.

-{{< figure src="/images/team/amanahuja.jpg" alt="Aman profile photo" class="center w-50 o-90">}}
+{{< figure src="/images/team/amanahuja.jpg" alt="Aman profile photo" class="center w-50 o-90 tc f6" title="I should definitely replace this photo with one in which I am not wearing sunglasses.">}}

 A short bio I often reuse: